Soist/JID-3136-KLG/README.md

 * Some mini games had no buttons assiociated with them to allow users to navigate to them on the application and play them.
 * Some of the games had no "quit" or "exit" button to allow users to safely quit the game and get back the unit page or home page.

-## Version 1.0.0

-### New Features
-* Added simplistic honey comb game that allows for practice with vocabulary.
-* Added rudimentary flashcards to all units that consist of new vocabulary for users to practice
-* Added template for what is soon to be an in-class trivia style game similar to Kahoot where by in which the entire class is engaged through their mobile devices and can answer questions under time limit.
-They earn points for accuracy and speed in answering.
 ### Bug Fixes
-* Buttons now all are routed to the appropriate unit and games.
+* Fixed issue with Red Light Green Light UI where the question div would move depending on the length of the question.
+* Fixed issue with light changing to red when a user incorrectly answers a question in the Red Light Green Light minigame.

 ### Known Issues
+* The turning animation for the Red Light Green Light doll is not in the correct position for all screen resolutions.
 * Users requested a way to submit complaints/bugs/typos they had with the website.
 There were numerous since the site is currently in the beta testing phase.
 Thus, this was a big issue that needed to be resolved and would help improve further development.
 * Unit 1 button led to Unit 2.
 Additionally some of the buttons to choose a game led to the incorrect game (e.g. flashcards led to honeycomb game) or to an "unknown page."

-## Version 0.4.0

-### New Features
-Our goal for the fourth sprint was to have a playable and nearly finalized version of the minigames.
-Both games have updated art, animations, game modes, and UI, and all new updates to the games are successfully working.
-* Answer Language settings added to both the Red Light Green Light and the Tug of War minigames.
-The answer language corresponds to which language the user wants to answer the question in.
-* Working animations for both minigames.
-* Play again option added for both minigames.
-The play again option allows the user to reset the game settings, which are the difficulty level and answer language settings, and then replay the game.

-### Bug Fixes
-* Fixed issue with Red Light Green Light UI where the question div would move depending on the length of the question.
-* Fixed issue with light changing to red when a user incorrectly answers a question in the Red Light Green Light minigame.

-### Known Issues
-* The turning animation for the Red Light Green Light doll is not in the correct position for all screen resolutions.
+*
 ## Version 0.3.0

 ### New Features